Nov 3, 2025 • Edit PDF

 #3.
 Great for Business and Storytelling

 Finally, if you use PDFs as invoices or business documents, adding images to them can strengthen your business identity and make your work style recognizable.
-Even more, using illustrations and similar formats to tell stories can significantly impact readers by conveying your thoughts with more success.
+Even more, using illustrations and similar formats to tell stories can significantly impact readers by conveying your thoughts more successfully.

 4 Best Image Formats for PDF Files